LabKey/gradlePlugin/README.md

 *Released*: TBD
 (Earliest compatible LabKey version: 20.9)
 * Fix distribution and module versioning to work with Git server respository
+* Add warnings about unsupported Version and ConsolidateScripts properties when found in module.properties files

 ### version 1.19.0
 *Released*: 14 October 2020